vigimite/aqueducts/README.md

 **Features:**

-- Define ETL pipelines in YAML
+- Define ETL pipelines in YAML, JSON, or TOML format
+- Run pipelines locally or remotely with the CLI
+- Process data using SQL with the power of DataFusion
-- Extract data from csv files, JSONL, parquet files or delta tables
+- Extract data from CSV files, JSONL, Parquet files, or Delta tables
-- Process data using SQL
+- Connect to databases via ODBC for both sources and destinations
-- Load data into object stores as csv/parquet or delta tables
+- Load data into object stores as CSV/Parquet or Delta tables
-- Support for file and delta table partitioning
+- Support for file and Delta table partitioning
-- Support for Upsert/Replace/Append operation on delta tables
+- Support for Upsert/Replace/Append operations on Delta tables
-- Support for Local, S3, GCS and Azure Blob storage
+- Support for Local, S3, GCS, and Azure Blob storage
-- *EXPERIMENTAL* Support for ODBC Sources and Destinations
+- Memory management for resource-intensive operations
+- Real-time progress tracking for pipeline execution

 This framework builds on the fantastic work done by projects such as: